-The digital industry is currently made up of only 16% of the UK’s IT specialists are women, and only 11% of IT Directors are from a BAME background.
+Within the UK's digital industry, only 16% of IT specialists are women and only 11% of IT Directors are from a BAME background.
 A scary number when we’re talking about an industry that’s shaping tomorrow’s world.

 Our challenge from the Institute of Coding (IoC) was to inspire a more diverse cross-section of young people to enter the tech sector and pursue digital careers – and ultimately start that journey by signing up to one of its many university courses.